Why abortion has become a centerpiece of Democratic TV ads in 2022 - The Boston Globe

 There are risks to focusing so heavily on abortion at a moment when Americans are also expressing intense anxiety over the economy.
 But Democrats are plowing ahead, particularly in key Senate races.

-They have spent more than $2 million on ads targeting Sen. Ron Johnson, R-Wis., for his position on abortion; $1.6 million on ads against Mehmet Oz, the Republican candidate for Senate in Pennsylvania; and $1.8 million on Adam Laxalt, the Republican Senate nominee in Nevada who recently wrote an op-ed defending his stance on the issue.
+They have spent more than $2 million on ads targeting Senator Ron Johnson, Republican of Wisconsin, for his position on abortion; $1.6 million on ads against Mehmet Oz, the Republican candidate for Senate in Pennsylvania; and $1.8 million on Adam Laxalt, the Republican Senate nominee in Nevada who recently wrote an op-ed defending his stance on the issue.

 Advertisement